 The cover of the current number shows HMS Duncan (displacement 1,400 tons) leading the First Destroyer Flotilla through the Corinth Canal.
 The canal is about 4½ miles long and 26 feet deep; ships must not exceed 6 knots.

-The cover was later reproduced as the colour plate in ipart 37, to accompany an article on the Corinth Canal.
+The cover was later reproduced as the colour plate in a later chapter on the Corinth Canal.

 Below the Bridges

 The illustration, taken near Gravesend, depicts the Thames at the Tilbury-Gravesend ferry, and in the background an Orient liner at the Tilbury landing-stage.
 The Tilbury Docks were opened in 1886.
 In 1929 extensive work was undertaken to improve them.
 The water are of the Tilbury Docks is 105 acres, the maximum depth is 42 ft 6 in.
 They are used chiefly by the Bombay and Australian steamers of the P. and O., the Orient, Clan, Harrison (Calcutta service), Bibby (homeward bound) and Ellerman Lines.

 A BUSY SCENE AT THE Royal Albert Dock which is a part of the group known as the Royal Docks.
 The Royal Albert Dock was opened in 1880.
 The Royal group forms a three-mile stretch of water parallel with the fairway.
 The system is the largest in the world with a total water area of 245 acres and about thirteen miles of quays.
 Regular services are maintained to and from the Royal Docks by many of the big shipping lines, and vessels sail from here to all parts of the globe.
 As many as half a million tons of shipping have been known to be in these docks at the same time.

 The Port of London - 3